alissonlauffer/python-wget/README.txt

 ChangeLog
 =========
 2.0 (2013-04-25)
+ * it shows percentage
  * it has usage examples
- * it has changes when used as a library
+ * it changes if being used as a library

+   * download shows progress bar by default
+   * bar_adaptive gets improved algorithm
-   * download(url, bar) gets bar parameter
+   * download(url, bar) contains bar parameter
      * bar(current, total)
-   * progress_callback is renamed to callback_progress
+   * progress_callback is named callback_progress
-   * it features an improved bar_adaptive algorithm

 1.0 (2012-11-13)
  * it runs with Python 3